Benchaire History, Family Crest & Coats of Arms

 The surname Benchaire was first found in Oxfordshire, where one of the first records of the family appeared in the Hundredorum Rolls of 1273 as Roger de Bencher.
 The Writs of Parliament in 1298 list Robert le Banker and John le Bancker (London) in 1300.

-Important Dates for the Benchaire family
+Early History of the Benchaire family

 This web page shows only a small excerpt of our Benchaire research.
 Another 187 words (13 lines of text) covering the years 1279, 1296, 1500, 1674, 1665, 1734, 1695, 1696, 1707 and 1709 are included under the topic Early Benchaire History in all our PDF Extended History products and printed products wherever possible.